SidCh1/Graph-State-Generation-Project/README.md

 Provides functions to:

 * Perform gate and Bell-pair analysis
-* Generate plots used in the paper
+* Generate plots used in the paper except for Bell-pair sources.

 ---